anasahmedx5/PHARMACITA/README.md

 3. **Medicine Management**:
    - **Add Medicine**: Employees can add new medicines to the inventory, including specifying their price and name.
    - **Remove Medicine**: Employees can remove medicines from the inventory.
 Upon removal, the quantity and revenue for the sold medicine are updated.
+   - **Error Message Display**: If a user enters invalid or incomplete inputs when adding or removing a medicine, an error message is displayed above the input field instead of redirecting them to a new page.

 4. **Stock Overview**:
    - The **Stock** page provides an overview of the current inventory, showing each medicine's name and its available quantity.